Lost and Found

 Official identification with photo [amtlicher Lichtbildausweis], if availableFees

 - Generally: free of charge

 - In Vienna: 4.20 Euro fee for the official confirmation of loss of one's driving licence

 For the confirmation of loss report (only ON DEMAND)

 - Additionally, if the confirmation is not intended for a specific authority:

 - Federal fee: 14.30 Euro

 Anyone who finds an object that someone else has lost or forgotten, has the basic obligation to return it.
-If the value of the object exceeds 10 Euro and the owner is not known, the finder has the duty to report the find to the responsible authority.
+If the value of the object exceeds 10 Euro and the owner is not known, the finder has to report the find to the responsible authority.